jeppeseverens/AMLmap/README.md

 This is a compendium of transcriptional (RNA-seq) data of primary 1224 AML patients, from five different studies.
 Both uncorreted and corrected counts are supplied.
 The data was used for: "paper reference"

 Besides gene expression data it includes:
+1. Clusters
-1. Aberration data (mutations, fusions and karyotyping data)
+2. Aberration data (mutations, fusions and karyotyping data)
+3. Type of mutation, VAF, and amino acid affected
+4. Ranking of variability of genes.
-2. Inferred diagnoses from aberration data
+5. WHO 2022 and ICC 2022 diagnoses inferred from aberration and meta data
-3. Survival data
+6. FAB annotations
+7. Blast percentage
+8. Cell type and immuno phenotype scores
-4. Drug response data
+9. Ex-vivo drug response data
-5. Clusters

 ## Contact
 Jeppe Severens - PhD student at Leiden University Medical Center, the Netherlands